 Shelf-stable fish is nothing new, but it no longer has to be your last resort for protein in your pantry.
-Whether you're buying fish in water, oil or with seasoning, here's what to look out for with your canned salmon, anchovies and sardines — and then some creative ways to use canned fish.
+Whether you're buying fish in water, oil or with seasonings, here's what to look out for with canned salmon, anchovies and sardines — and then some creative ways to use canned fish.

 How to Buy Canned Fish

 - Check for bones: If having the bones in your fish is a no-go, then you might want to choose a different kind.
 Anchovies often come with bones, but they are not even noticeable.
 Some sardines have the bones removed, and much of the canned salmon you buy will also have bones.
-The good news is that all of these bones are edible and a source of calcium.
+The good news is that all of these bones are edible and a wonderful source of calcium.